MEF-GIT/MEF-LSO-Legato-SDK/documentation/serviceApi/pm/MEF W143 - LSO Allegro, LSO Interlude and LSO Legato Performance Monitoring API - Developer Guide.md

 ### 7.3.16.
 Type PerformanceJobReportReadyEventPayload

-**Description:** The identifier of the Performance Job and Report ID being subjects of this event.
+**Description:** The identifier of the Performance Job and Report ID being the subjects of this event.
 <table id="T_PerformanceJobReportReadyEventPayload">
     <thead style="font-weight:bold;">
         <tr>